 Well, not if you have an HP or a Compaq, you don’t.

 HPQ machines usually do have an option to enable USB boot, but when you go into the boot order, you’ll never find USB.
 For some reason, they make it tricky–I suspect it’s so that people don’t accidentally render their machines unbootable by keeping non-bootable USB drives plugged in all the time.

-On some models, you can just plug in your USB device, reboot, hit F9 while the system is running through POST, and you’ll have an option to choose what drive to boot from.
+On some models, including but not limited to the Mini 110 and the HP Compaq 6910p, you can just plug in your USB device, reboot, hit F9 while the system is running through POST, and you’ll have an option to choose what drive to boot from.
 If you have this option, it may be preferable, since you don’t have to change anything.
 You can just let the system boot off the primary HDD or SSD, and it will boot faster since it’s not looking for anything else.
 Then, any time you want to boot off USB, CD, or something else, just use the menu.

 If that option isn’t available or viable for some reason, here’s the way I’ve figured out to get it done.

 Enter the BIOS by mashing the appropriate key (F10 on my Mini 110, but for some reason I think it may be F1 or F2 on some models).

 Go look at your hard drives.
 You’ll see your USB device listed there, and chances are it will be lower priority than your internal drive.
 Set your USB device to have priority over the internal hard drive.

 I don’t tell you exactly which screens have which options, because it varies a bit from model to model and I haven’t seen enough different models to know what the pattern is.
 But the procedure was very similar on the last four different HP machines I’ve looked at.
 What I tell you here should be enough to get you going if your HP or Compaq computer won’t boot off USB and you need it to.

 But since I have my HP Mini 110 handy, here’s exactly how to do it on that machine: